 - Applicant’s gender (It should be noted that some states offer uni-sex insurance rates)

 - Health history (in addition to family health history of the applicant’s parents and siblings)

-- The purpose of the insurance policy (estate planning, business, or individual life insurance)
+- The purpose of the insurance policy (estate planning, final expenses, business, or individual life insurance)

 - Applicant’s marital status

 - Applicant’s children, if any